 A virus is a microbe.
 A microbe is a tiny one-celled living organism, too small to be seen with just your eyes.
 Other types of microbes are bacteria, protozoa, and fungi.
 Some people call microbes “germs.”

 Not all microbes are harmful.
 For example, many bacteria live with us all the time and help us do amazing things like make yogurt, pickles, cheese, and even break down garbage.
 Microbes are all around us.
 They exist on our skin and on the skins of fruit and vegetables.
-Visit Microbe World to find out more about the different kinds of microbes.
+Learn more about different types of microbes here.

 Viruses are everywhere, but they need to get inside a human, an animal or a plant to make them sick.
 In fact, they must invade a cell, called a host cell, in order to grow and reproduce.
 Most can't survive long unless they're in a living host.